 - Law of Public Transport on Roads of the Kingdom of Saudi Arabia

-- Passenger’s Rights and Obligations General Authority of Civil Aviation
+- Passenger’s Rights and Obligations - General Authority of Civil Aviation

-- Transport General Authority Services
+- E-Services of the Transport General Authority

-- Genaral Authority of Civil Aviation Services
+- Services of the General Authority of Civil Aviation

-- Open Data for Transport and Communication
+- Open Data - Transport and Logistics